Nucleic Acids Research

 Dartmouth Digital Commons Citation

 Chen, Hsiaoli; Lowrey, Christopher H.; and Stamatoyannopoulos, George, "Analysis of Enhancer Function of the HS-40 Core Sequence of the Human Alpha-Globin Cluster" (1997).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3816.